-You get 5 amps, a bunch of impulses and some post effects for flavor.
-I have been using S-Gear a lot for lower gain and clean stuff since I bought it.
-I have had it installed for a few years now and it’s always been reliable for me.
+Users get 5 amps, a bunch of impulses and a really strong post effects section for flavor.
+I have been using S-Gear for years and it’s come in handy countless times.

 For a while it seemed like S-Gear was the only good amp sim for anything but modern and hi-gain applications.
 The market is starting to offer way more vintage options but Scuffham S-Gear is still one of the best.

-The looks are pretty crisp and clean but they could use an update, the layout stacks the components kind of like the Guitar Rig suites but with nicer looks.
+The GUI looks great and operates seamlessly, the layout stacks the components kind of like the Guitar Rig suites but it’s done better in S-Gear.
 All of the components can be easily bypassed or minimized whenever you want and the layout is very convenient which always creates a better experience with any software.

 I cracked through the presets and found they were all pretty top shelf for my taste.
 You can always tell when the presets are made by someone with a real ear for tone because they generally showcase the best the amps have to offer.
 S-Gear offers some really usable presets for blues, country, rock, fusion, jazz, southern rock and loads for classic rock.
 You can hear and feel the warmth as you cycle through.